UNIVERSITY OF WISCONSIN River Falls

 • Strengthen your campus involvement by participating in the Falcon 5 program.

-• Consider studying abroad to increase your global and international awareness.
+• Consider studying abroad to increase your global awareness.

 • Take an active role in one of the organizations you joined.

-• Seek a mentor by building relationships with professors, advisors, campus staff, and professionals in your field.
+• Seek a mentor by building relationships with professors, advisers, campus staff and professionals in your field.

 • Speak with faculty members about research opportunities within your major.